-- 3.4 Outreach activities are enhanced in four important respects by employing additional tuition fee income: 'Supported Progression' (a compact scheme with local schools involving regular targeted contact with students from Year 10 onwards), dissemination of financial information to applicants and prospective applicants (see section 4), a residential summer school for students in year 10 about to enter year 11 to help towards an increase in progression from study at level 2 to level 3, and in continuing widening participation and outreach events including school and college visits and work with LPN, mature, and non-traditionally qualified students. - 3.5 Durham University provides a range of other established activities to engage with students, schools and colleges, details of which can be found on the University's website at www.dur.ac.uk/undergraduate/schools/.
-In addition many departments and colleges, as well as many individual members of staff, have developed schemes and maintain links with local and national schools that support the University's strategic objectives of widening participation.
-The Foundation Centre runs 4 day taster sessions (Mature Students Spring/Summer Programme MSSP) at Easter and in the summer for LPN, mature, and non-traditionally qualified students.
-It has also established an Access Network and has run (with assistance from the Student Recruitment and Admissions Office) an Access Conference and Forum to support progression from Access to University. - 3.6 The University's provision of post-entry support is both well developed and highly successful at enabling a wide range of students to complete their studies successfully.
+- 3.4 Outreach activities are enhanced in several important respects by employing additional tuition fee income: a solid infrastructure of staff working towards the aims of widening access, a compact scheme with local schools involving regular targeted contact with students from Year 10 onwards, dissemination of financial information to applicants and prospective applicants (see section 4), a residential summer school for students in year 10 about to enter year 11 to help towards an increase in progression from study at level 2 to level 3, as well as enhanced provision for our annual HEFCE funded Year 11 summer school, and in continuing widening access and outreach events including school and college visits and work with LPN, mature, and non-traditionally qualified students.
+Durham University is the lead sponsor in DEEP (Durham Excellence in Education Partnership) which has been selected to sponsor two Academy Schools in Consett and Durham City.
+The University will be providing some funding for this County Durham Academy Schools Project from additional tuition fee income in 2009-10 and 2010-11. - 3.5 Durham University provides a range of other established activities to engage with students, schools and colleges, details of which can be found on the University's website at www.dur.ac.uk/undergraduate/schools/.
+The University recognises the need to involve teachers and parents in supporting higher education progression through specially designed interactions such as conferences and celebration events.
+In addition many departments and colleges, as well as many individual members of staff, have developed schemes and maintain links with local and national schools that support the University's strategic objectives of widening access. - 3.6 The University's provision of post-entry support for all students is both well developed and highly successful at enabling a wide range of students to complete their studies successfully.
 This can be seen clearly in the University's very high completion rate of over 96%.
 The University is very good at ensuring the progression of all students from entry through to graduation, including progression from Foundation Year.
-By developing the Durham Grant Scheme and enhancing our outreach activities we will ensure that we continue to recruit students from a diversity of backgrounds and enable them to complete their studies successfully.
+By enhancing our outreach activities we will ensure that we continue to attract applicants from a diversity of backgrounds and enable them to complete their studies successfully.